Rahman-Samiur/intelligent-video-surveillance-system/README.md

-This project is an Intelligent Video Surveillance System that uses a custom database created from various videos downloaded from the internet.
-The system is trained on a dataset of normal events captured in different locations, such as malls and streets.
+This project is an Intelligent Video Surveillance System that uses a custom database created from various self-made and collected videos.
+The main objective of this project is to identify violent activities in real-time and report them to the nearest law enforcement authority.
+The system is trained on a dataset of violent and regular events captured in different locations, such as malls and streets.
 The trained model aims to detect abnormal events in real-time video streams.

 ## Table of Contents